Table of Contents

 - Brand A – Premium Black Pepper Flakes

-- Features: Air-dried, organic, and free from preservatives.
+- Features: Air-dried, organic, no preservatives

-- Target Audience: Home cooks and professional chefs looking for premium ingredients.
+- Target Audience: Home cooks and professional chefs

 - Brand B – Cracked Black Pepper Flakes

-- Use Cases: Great for topping salads, soups, and baked goods.
+- Use Cases: Great for topping salads, soups, and baked goods

-- Target Audience: Adventurous cooks and food enthusiasts.
+- Target Audience: Adventurous cooks and food enthusiasts

 Feature | Peppercorn Flakes | Ground Black Pepper | Whole Black Peppercorns |